pengolincoin/pgo-nodes-json/README.md

-# Avrio Nodes JSON
+# PengolinCoin [PGO] Nodes JSON

-This is the collection of public nodes for Avrio.
+This is the collection of public nodes for PengolinCoin.
 Feel free to add your node.

 # Adding nodes